-Many in the denomination did not expect the definitive 86th vote to be cast until late 2-15-APR or sometime in May.
+The ratification process proceed much faster than many Presbyterians expected.
+Many in the denomination did not expect the definitive 86th vote to be cast until late 2015-APR or sometime in May.

 The amendment is largely symbolic in nature, and will not have any impact on whether an individual pastor or congregation will marry same-sex couples.
 At their national meeting in 2014-JUN, the delegates had also passed a motion that allows ministers and sessions to decide whether to marry same-sex couples in their church.
 (A session in Presbyterian denominations is sometimes called a consistory or church board.
 It is a body of elected elders governing each local congregation.)
 6 However, for a denomination to change its definition of marriage has great significance to many of its members.

 The amendment will have no impact on pastors and sessions that reject marriage equality for their congregation.
-They will be free to refuse to marry any and all loving, committed couples of the same sex.
-The denomination will not require them to marry such couples.
+They will be free to refuse to marry any and all loving, committed couples of the same sex or for any other reason.
+The denomination will not require them to marry all couples with marriage licenses.
 The First Amendment to the U.S. Constitution gives absolute protection from civil lawsuits to all clergy who refuse to marry couples for any reason.